-- Name: Dr. Chayanika Singh

-- Email: singh.1883@osu.edu

-- Office location: 1085 Derby Hall

-- Office hours: By appointment: Thursdays 1:00 pm 4:00 pm in-person or via Zoom

-- Preferred means of communication:
+Preferred means of communication:

-- My preferred method of communication for questions is email, for setting up meeting appointments.

-- My class-wide communications will be sent through the Announcements tool in CarmenCanvas.
+- o My preferred method of communication for questions is email.
+Please have the email subject as "Geog5212", to make sure it gets my attention. - My class-wide communications will be sent through the Announcements tool in CarmenCanvas.
 Please check your notification preferences (go.osu.edu/canvasnotifications) to be sure you receive these messages.